 As new businesses continue to emerge and current ones evolve to bring about more transparency and sustainability to the masses, it only seems practical that I write about this very important topic.
 Especially when we are talking about the world of food; being misinformed about what is considered local can be very counter-productive and even harmful to our health and environment.

 First off, it is important to discuss this term LOCAL.
 So why Local?
 There are many reasons people are hopping on the local train.
 Have we become fed up with large conglomerates influencing government policy?
 Have we become tired of poor health destroying our families and friends because cheaper foods have become affordable commodities?
 Are we tired of financial wealth not being evenly distributed amongst the residents in our communities?
 Are we looking for tax breaks or subsidies?

-Here is the biggest problem: Commercial rents are high to meet the infrastructural and marketing demand of the influx of people moving to a more urban area.
-Even though these areas will always be under gentrification, their overheads are so high that they must limit their spending elsewhere.
-Therefore, shortcuts are made; minimum wages remain the norm; & they use the least expensive food options.
+Here is the problem: Commercial rents are high to meet the infrastructural and marketing demand of the influx of people moving to a more convenient and “less expensive” area.
+Even though these are areas are always and will always be under gentrification of some sort, their overheads are so high thy must limit their spending somewhere.
+Therefore, minimum wages are hard to meet for them and why they use the less expensive unhealthy food options.